jamesaevans/amplitude-dev-center/docs/data/destinations/blueshift-cohort.md

 !!!Tip

-    This integration is currently maintained by Blueshift.
+    This integration is maintained by Blueshift.
 Contact the [Blueshift support team](https://help.blueshift.com/hc/en-us) for support with this integration.

 ## Considerations

 - You must enable this integration in each Amplitude project you want to use it in.
-- Blueshift supports both email addresses and customer_id as the identifier.
-This means the User_ID or user property you select in Amplitude must be mapped to either email or customer_id.
+- Blueshift supports both email addresses and `customer_id` as the identifier.
+This means you need to map the `user_id` or user property you select in Amplitude must to either `email` or `customer_id`.

 ## Setup